Home

 If you don't like pain, Japanese techniques are subtle and gentle.
 They want their customers to come back.
 If Cir were to ever try this traditional Chinese medicine, this is the way he would probably go.
 As I said earlier, he is not a fan of needles.

 Check out the video below.
-It talks about the basics of acupuncture and what you might expect at your first session.
+It talks about the basics of this therapy and what you might expect at your first session.